DFE-Digital/architecture-manual/CONTRIBUTING.md

-# Contributing to the accessibility manual
+# Contributing to the architecture manual

-Thank you for your interest in contributing to the accessibility manual project.
+Thank you for your interest in contributing to the architecture manual project.
 This document outlines the processes and guidelines that help ensure successful contributions.

 ## Code of Conduct